Agenda 2030 - Knowing, Measuring and Leading

 - Private-sector actors

 Full programme/course tuition fee (for non-EU/EEA citizens): SEK 15 625

 If you are required to pay tuition fees, you are generally also required to pay an application fee of SEK 900 (approximately EUR 100) when you apply.
 You pay one application fee regardless of how many programmes or courses you apply to.

-The application period that is currently open is a “national application round”, which means that you apply through the national application page (antagning.se).
-You are still very welcome to apply.
+International students are strongly recommended to apply in the 'international application round' but are also welcome to apply in the 'national application round', which means that you apply through the national application page (antagning.se).
 If you need assistance with your application, please contact the service centre at antagning.se.